About

 Integrative Attachment Therapy

-IAT is a structured, research-backed approach to attachment repair developed by Dr. Daniel P. Brown at Harvard Medical School.
-It works by providing corrective emotional experiences — through guided visualization — that the nervous system can internalize as a new foundation for security.
+IAT is a structured, research-backed approach to attachment repair created by Dr. Daniel P. Brown (Harvard Medical School) and Dr. David Elliott, and now carried forward by IAT.
+It works by providing corrective emotional experiences, through guided visualization, that the nervous system can internalize as a new foundation for security.

 The Ideal Parent Figure Protocol is its central tool: a systematic process of moving through developmental stages and building the internalized experience of being seen, soothed, safe, and supported.